Entry and disclosure in group contests: Introduction

+While the ND and FD settings are standard in the literature, within-group disclosure is less frequently considered, despite being highly relevant for contests between groups.
+In fact, in group contests, the case where participants are well-informed about their fellow group members and uninformed about others is arguably a more natural benchmark than the ND setting.

+The three disclosure rules we consider allow us to study the complex interplay between three different effects in group contests with endogenous entry: \emph{efficiency}, \emph{free riding}, and \emph{entry}.
+The ND rule is efficient (in that the highest valuation bidder wins with probability one), but, due to lack of coordination, there is free riding within groups.
+The WD rule remains efficient and solves the coordination problem.
+The FD rule solves the coordination problem but it is inefficient; however, FD also induces more entry than both ND and WD.

-We show that, compared to the ND setting, expected aggregate investment is unambiguously \emph{higher} in the WD setting, where information disclosure is restricted to be within groups.
-The key intuition for this result is that entrants who learn about types within their group are able to solve the coordination problem that arises without disclosure, alleviating the impact of free riding within groups.
-Equilibrium entry does not differ between the ND and WD settings.
-However, the reduction in free riding is sufficiently strong so that the expected aggregate investment supplied by the highest types in each group in the WD setting exceeds not only the same but even the sum of all entrants' investments in the ND case.
+Formalizing these insights, we show that expected aggregate investment is unambiguously \emph{higher} under the WD rule as compared to the ND rule.
+Equilibrium entry does not differ between the two settings, and the reduction in free riding is sufficiently strong so that the expected aggregate investment supplied by the highest types in each group in WD exceeds not only the same measure (expected aggregate investment) but even the expected sum of \textit{all} entrants' investments in the ND case.